-- Results of the ACT or SAT test scores (non-traditional students may be required to take a computerized skills assessment in place of the ACT or SAT). - · High school transcript
+- Results of the ACT, SAT, or CLT test (non-traditional students may be required to take a computerized skills assessment in place of the ACT, SAT, or CLT). - High school transcript

 In order to ensure timely processing of application materials, students are encouraged to apply by the Priority Application Date of March 15th for the fall and December 1st for the spring semester.